Fracking at top of Chevron, Exxon meetings

-SAN RAMON, Calif./DALLAS (Reuters) - Investor concerns about hydraulic fracturing at Chevron have eased, in contrast to a slight rise at rival Exxon, as the two largest U.S. oil companies faced growing pressure at shareholder meetings to name independent chairmen to improve governance.
+SAN RAMON, Calif./DALLAS (Reuters) - Concerns about hydraulic fracturing among investors have eased at Chevron, even as they have increased at Exxon, and pressure to name independent chairmen at the two largest U.S. oil companies has also grown.

-Groups of protesters descended on the respective annual meetings in California and Texas.
+Familiar groups of protesters descended on the respective annual meetings in California and Texas, and each had the added flavor of the Occupy movement that spread across the country last year.

 Energy companies use hydraulic fracturing, or fracking, to create fissures in rock like shale that allow oil and gas to escape.
 In the process water, sand and chemicals are pumped at very high pressures into wells drilled deep into the ground.